The Old Ones

 While the masses of the heathen army wailed outside the walls a deadly and vicious corridor battle began inside the fortress.
 Without torches the only light came from the arrow slit windows that were darkening as the storm outside intensified.

 Outside of the fortress the shock of the intense weather and the destructive earthquake caused both sides to waver, and then rout.
 Over the next few days the core of Vorn’s army would reform in the forest at the southern base of the pass.
 The heathen army however, fleeing north never rallied.None of this mattered inside the keep, which in the coming days none could enter.
-The battle continued for 8 full days in almost permanent darkness.
+The battle continued for three full days in almost permanent darkness.
 During this time, the auxiliaries truly learnt what it meant to be in the presence a sightless god, even if they didn’t know him to be divine, and as the days continued no sin seemed judged nor no evil punished, if it meant victory and survival.

-At the end of the 8th day, only with the final barbarian slain did the gates open and Vorn and the other survivors emerge.
+At the end of the third day, only with the final barbarian slain did the gates open and Vorn and the other survivors emerge.
 Vorn looked over these damaged rag-tagged men and for their service named them the Order of Kites and bestowed on them the fortress, while charging them with maintaining control of this wild region of the Empire.
 After a few days recovery, he rode south and never returned.

 The Fortress Today